karianna/YCSB/CONTRIBUTING.md

 ## Minimal Java Version

-YCSB is designed to be built and run with Java 8.
+YCSB is designed to be built and run with Java 8 but you can use new versions of Java to build as long as you target the 8 runtime.

 ## Building